-- 1. The Master's track in Theoretical and Empirical Linguistics is taught in English or Dutch.
+- 1. The Master's tracks in Theoretical and Empirical Linguistics and Vertalen in Europa are taught in English or Dutch.
 The Master's track in Neurolinguistics is taught in Dutch.
 The Master's tracks in Applied Linguistics and Multilingualism are taught in English. - 2.
 Notwithstanding Article 3.3.1, one or more course units in the Master's track Neurolinguistics may be taught in English in line with the University of Groningen Code of Conduct: Languages Used in Teaching and Examinations. - 3.
-Theses/final assignments for the Master's tracks in Theoretical and Empirical Linguistics , Applied Linguistics and Multilingualism must be written in English.
-Students following the Master's track in Theoretical and Empirical Linguistics within the framework of a Master of Arts in Teaching programme must follow an MA course unit in European Literature in their target language as their Interdisciplinary Seminar.
+Theses/final assignments for the Master's tracks in Theoretical and Empirical Linguistics and Applied Linguistics must be written in English, for the Master's tracks Vertalen in Europa and Neurolinguistics they must be written in English or Dutch, and for the Master's track Multilingualism they must be written in English, Dutch or Frisian. - For the Master's tracks Applied Linguistics and Vertalen in Europa, the thesis/final assignment may also be written in another language than stipulated in the previous sentence after approval of the thesis coordinator, based on whether supervision and assessment of such a thesis/final assignment is available. - Students following the Master's track in Theoretical and Empirical Linguistics within the framework of a Master of Arts in Teaching programme must follow an MA course unit in European Literature in their target language as their Interdisciplinary Seminar.
 These students must complete all written assignments, presentations and the MA thesis in their target language if possible.
-Students of the Master's track Neurolinguistics may write their thesis in Dutch or English.
-A thesis/final assignment may only be written in a language other than Dutch or English if the Board of Examiners has given permission for this (see also Article 3.5).